gilbennun/redislabs-docs/content/platforms/openshift/getting-started-openshift-crdb.md

 Routes should have unique hostnames across a Kubernetes cluster.
 {{< /note >}}

+------Please add procedure that uses crdb-cli in addition to Service Broker -----

 ## Steps for creating an Active-Active deployment with Service Broker

 Before you create an Active-Active deployment with Service Broker, you must create a cluster using the REC custom resource, with a Service Broker deployment as covered in